envri-fair/marine-eov-broker/README.md

                                  "nc"
                                  )
 ```

+#### Exploring the results

 The broker gathers the results in a pandas DataFrame containing for each found dataset :
 - the dataset_id as the index value
 - the dataset metadata found in erddap
+- EOV/Variables name correspondance found
+- a query string that reflects the user query constraints

+#### Requesting data

+Data access is made on dataset basis.
+Main data access methods are the following :
+- `get_datasets_list()`: simply retrieves the dataset IDs list ; may be useful in order to loop over each dataset & get data regardless of the metadata
+- `get_dataset_EOVs_list(dataset_id)`: gets a dictionnary with EOV/Variable name correspondance for the dataset_id provided
-- the EOVs found in the dataset and the related effective variables name
+- `dataset_to_xarray(dataset_id)`: retrieves the data returned by the query stored in the response in an xarray dataset
-- an ErddapRequest object that provides the user with convenience method to get the data with xarray/pandas or file download.

-The notebook provides more complete examples about the convenience methods.
+- `dataset_to_pandas_dataframe(dataset_id)`: retrieves the data returned by the query stored in the response in a Pandas DataFrame
+- `dataset_to_file_download(dataset_id, output_format)`: retrieves the data returned by the query stored and saves it in the output format with the following file naming **dataset_id-timestamp.output_format**

-# Software evolutions
+## Software evolutions

-Feel free to register issues and pull requests.
+Feel free to register issues and submit pull requests.

-To submit pull request, please first make sure that your code to merge is in a dedicated branch to avoid conflicts
+To submit pull request, please first make sure that your code to merge is in a dedicated branch to avoid conflicts.

+<small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>